hada97/workshopmongo/README.md

 ## 📝 Licença

-Este projeto foi desenvolvido como parte do curso de Java e Spring Boot na escola Alura.
+Este projeto é licenciado sob a Licença Aberta.

 ## 🚀 Como Começar